jamiemori/jamiemori.github.io/_posts/articles/2015-08-11-Drawing a knn based music preference map with D3 and Python.md

 </style>
 {% endhighlight %}

 So far the map should look something like this.
-Nifty.

 <img src="../../images/knn_map1.png">